 Mergers can occur between a central galaxy and a satellite galaxy, and between two satellite galaxies.
 In the MS, the minimum resolved subhalo has a mass of $2.3 \times 10^{10} M{\odot}$.
 The stellar mass of the galaxy within a given subhalo is thus smaller than the subhalo mass, except in the case of very massive satellites.
 In the MS-II, however, the minimum subhalo mass is $1.9 \times 10^8 M{\odot}$, and the stellar mass of a galaxy often becomes larger than the mass of its host subhalo well before we lose the track of the subhalo.
 In this situation the simulation no longer correctly follows the expected decay of the satellite orbit through dynamical friction.
 In this paper we therefore modify the DLB07 treatment of mergers, which estimated a dynamical friction time until merging only once the satellite's subhalo is fully disrupted.
 Here we estimate this decay time as soon as the mass of a subhalo drops below that of the galaxy it contains, and we immediately set the countdown clock for merging.
-The position and velocity of the satellite galaxy are thereafter traced by the most bound particle of the subhalo at the time the merger clock was switched on.
+The position and velocity of the satellite galaxy are thereafter traced by the most bound particle of the subhalo at the time the merger clock was switched on, modified by a time-dependent orbitshrinking factor which models the orbital decay caused by the dynamical friction (see below).
 As in DLB07, we adopt the dynamical friction formula of Binney & Tremaine (1987) to estimate the merging time for a satellite galaxy, where $\alpha{\rm fric} = 2.34$.
 DLB07 found this coefficient to be needed to reproduce observed luminosity functions at the luminous end.
-It was also found to be appropriate in the Nbody studies of Boylan-Kolchin et al. (2008) and Jiang et al. (2008).
-Unlike DLB07, we here take $m{\rm sat}$ to be the sum of the baryonic mass of the satellite galaxy and the dark matter mass of its subhalo, $r{\rm sat}$ is the distance between the central and satellite galaxies at the time when we start the merger clock, and $\ln \Lambda = \ln(1 + M{\rm vir}/m{\rm sat})$ is the Coulomb logarithm.
+It was also found to be appropriate in the N-body studies of Boylan-Kolchin et al. (2008) and Jiang et al. (2008).
+Unlike DLB07, we here take $m{\rm sat}$ to be the sum of the baryonic mass of the satellite galaxy and the dark matter mass of its subhalo.
+The dark matter mass here refers to the mass of the subhalo just before the merger clock is set. $r{\rm sat}$ is the distance between the central and satellite galaxies at the time when we start the merger clock, and $\ln \Lambda = \ln (1 + M{\rm vir}/m{\rm sat})$ is the Coulomb logarithm.
 After a time t{friction} the satellite galaxy is assumed to merge with the central galaxy of the main halo.
 If a main halo is accreted onto a larger system and becomes a subhalo, any of its satellites for which the merger clock is already set are assumed to keep orbiting within this subhalo and to merge into its central galaxy when the time runs out.
 In this way, our model allows satellites to merge into the central galaxies of both main and subdominant subhalos (although the latter is quite rare).